wa0x6e/Fresque/README.md

 		 - Processed Jobs : 0
 		 - Failed Jobs    : 0

+Let's stop all workers from the *default* queue and one from the *activity* queue

+	$ fresque stop -c /path/to/my-config.ini -q default
+	$ fresque stop -c /path/to/my-config.ini -q activity -o 1

 Remember that you can use the global options (-s, -p etc …) with any command

 	$ fresque stop -c /path/to/my-config.ini -s 192.168.1.26

 Let's enqueue a job to the *activity* queue

 	$ fresque enqueue activity PageVisit "5,/index.php,158745693"